VladislavSevruk/GraphQlRequestBodyGenerator/ReadMe.md

 ```

 #### Arguments
-Some queries may require query arguments (to query a specific item or filter items list, for example) so you can provide
+Some queries may require query arguments (to pick specific item or filter items list, for example) so you can provide
 necessary arguments to query using [QueryArgument](src/main/java/com/github/vladislavsevruk/generator/param/QueryArgument.java)
 class:
 ```